-other (generally political science journals).
-Hein also provided the country of origin of the publication, which we used to identify U.S.-based and foreign publications.
+origin of the publication, which we used to identify U.S.-based and foreign publications.

 As noted above, the dataset also includes the Hein PathFinder subject matter tags for each article.
 The articles in our dataset were assigned hundreds of unique tags.
-We used approximately 100 of the most common tags to assign articles to 13 "umbrella" categories: Private International Law, International Trade & Investment, International Courts & Dispute Resolution, Human Rights, Criminal Law, War and National Security, Theory of Law, Environmental Law & Law of the Sea, Comparative & Foreign Law, International Organizations, Family & Education, Treaties, and Law & Technology.
-12 About 93% of articles in our coded dataset were assigned to at least one umbrella category.
-13
+We used approximately 100 of the most common tags to assign articles to 13 "umbrella" categories: Private International Law, International Trade & Investment, International Courts & Dispute Resolution, Human Rights, Criminal Law, War and National Security, Theory of Law, Environmental Law & Law of the Sea, Comparative & Foreign Law, International Organizations, Family & Education, Treaties, and Law & Technology.12 About 93% of articles in our coded dataset-articles published in journals that received at least 25 citations in total-were assigned to at least one umbrella category.13